There’s a wealth of valuable material out there. And it’s all free.

 Cornelius Fichtner PMP is the brains and voice behind the PM Prepcast and all its PMI certification training products.

 What you get here is a large resource of high-quality PMP/CAPM-based content.
-Yes, the exam is changing, but the validity of this content is not.
+Yes, the exams change from time to time, but the validity of this content does not.
 If you enjoy Cornelius’s style and you want absolute reliability from a PMI Registered Education Provider, then dig into this valuable archive.

-mPlaza is run by firends of OnlinePMCourses, Frank Turley and Nader Rad.
-Their businesses are PTCoE and unbored Training, which deliver certification training in a range of Agile approaches, PRINCE2, ITIL, PMP, and CAPM.
+mPlaza is run by friends of OnlinePMCourses, Frank Turley and Nader Rad.
+Their business delivers certification training in a range of Agile approaches, PRINCE2, ITIL, PMP, and CAPM.

 The channel largely hosts sample modules from their paid courses and therefore acts as a taster and source of high-quality learning nuggets.
 A great reference source.